 - Implement changes on the website based on analysis

 - Create a new survey to see how changes improved the website experience

 That’s it – you don’t need anything else.
 Just let me stress the importance of the 4th point of this framework.
 You collect and analyze data to improve the experience and it’s impossible without implementing changes on the website and running tests.
 With a tool like Optimizely, it’s not rocket science and anyone can do it.

-And here’s the final tip: if you decide to run tests with Optimizely, you can prepare a few variations of the website.
+Final Tip: If you decide to run tests with Optimizely, you can prepare a few variations of the website.
 Using Survicate integration, you can target survey widgets at a specific variant so you clearly see how answers differ between variants.
-Learn more about this possibility here: https://survicate.com/installation-guides/optimizely-integration/.
+Learn more about this possibility of Optimizely integration.